Rare and Exotic Fruit Plants

 Star Fruit

 Very decorative when sliced thru (hence the name), and often rather sour to eat, although there are sweeter selections with pleasant, mild flavours.
 Has been fruited by several persons in NZ (the first two photos are in July 2015, midwinter, at Wharepuke in Kerikeri; local mandarins for scale).
 But remember, these are slow growers.
-Update: I have had poor germination from trying to grow fresh plants from local seeds.
-So, out of stock at present.
+Moreover some local seeds that I’ve tried didn’t germinate very well.
+At present (2024) I have seedlings of the cultivar called ‘Fwang Tung’.
+This is a prolific bearer and is regarded as having better than average flavour and relatively lower sourness.

 Carica papaya